almosr/android-svg-code-render/README.md

 The exact format of the embedding class and the method header can be specified through a template file.
 An example template file is included in the *templates* folder which changes the output to create a `Picture` instance out of the vectors instead of rendering the vectors to a `Canvas`.
 (Which can be used as a `PictureDrawable` input for any standard Android UI component.)

 The template file can be used for very tricky things.
-For example I added an interface implementation to the embedding class, so I am able to call the render method in a generic way for all the vector rendering objects I have in my app.
+For example I added an interface implementation to the embedding class, so I am able to call the render method in a generic way for all vector rendering objects I have in my app.

 But you can also tweak the canvas by applying a `Matrix` instance on it which is created out of the passed in arguments, so you can scale, rotate, mirror or pretty much do whatever you want with your vectors while they are rendered.